 Where is the Acropolis?
 Where is the nearest souvlaki shop?
 Perhaps you won’t have excelled enough in the Greek language to ask those crucial questions in full, but how about just the first -and most important- part of the sentence?
 If you have a map or a picture of a souvlaki wrap in your pocket and are looking for your way around, grab the nearest bystander, point to where you want to go, and say the magic words 'pou einai'?

 Translation: I would like a cold espresso/cappuccino, please!

 Is it close to 40 degrees Celsius in the middle of Greek summer and you are looking for something cold to drink to start your day?
 It’s a good thing you’re in Greece because this is perhaps the best place to get an iced coffee.
 Coffee is a very special and necessary part of the average Greek’s consumer habits, so you probably won’t go a block without finding a place that sells it.

 You can have iced espresso or iced cappuccino (with a bit of cinnamon on top) as you have never had it before.
 Please remember that ‘ena’ means one in Greek, so if you want more than one, you have to replace this word with another one or a hand gesture.
 All you have to do is say: 'Tha ithela ena freddo espresso/cappuccino parakalo'.

 Your server’s next question to you will be: Zahari?
 Which means 'sugar?'
 So, if you really want to up your game, see below how to order your coffee just how you like it.

 Translation: 'Yes, I want / No, I don’t want'

 If you want something, you have to ask for it!
+These Greek language words will hopefully help you get around our magnificent country with ease.
+You’ll be able to get your point across and save yourselves from any difficult situation that might come upon you.
 And if verbal communication fails you, don't worry, that's what body language is for!
 With a good mood and a bit of patience, you'll go far in Greece!